Emertechs-Labs/e-chain/docs/api/README.md

 }
 ```

-This API documentation provides comprehensive coverage of all platform capabilities while maintaining ease of use through the MultiBaas abstraction layer.
+This API documentation provides comprehensive coverage of all platform capabilities with direct multi-chain RPC integration across Base, Polkadot, and Cardano networks.